doctrine/DoctrineModule/README.md

 ## Installation
-The simplest way to install is to clone the repository into your /modules directory add the SpiffyDoctrine key to your modules array.
+The simplest way to install is to clone the repository into your /modules directory add the SpiffyDoctrine key to your modules array before your Application module key.

   1. cd my/project/folder
   2. git clone https://SpiffyJr@github.com/SpiffyJr/SpiffyDoctrine.git modules/SpiffyDoctrine --recursive